 In this case, we’ll look at Dershowitz v.
 Cable News Network, Inc.’s (CNN).

 Thanks for being a part of the solution to combating this online information crisis.

 Let’s do this.

 A brief list of all proceedings, filings, and possibly deadlines in a case.
 A judge’s docket is the official docket kept for a case by the court.”Cornell Law School’s LII

 1) n. the cases on a court calendar.
 2) n. brief notes, usually written by the court clerk, stating what action was taken that day in court.
 3) v. to write down the name of a case to be put on calendar or make notes on action in court.

 Following court cases—the docket is another way to familiarize yourself with the legal process.
-In my opinion, it’s the quickest way for a lay person to get familiar with the judicial process because you will be seeing the rules, judicial canons, and application of the law, in action via the court filings aka legal briefs.
+In my opinion, it’s the quickest way for a lay person to become familiar with the judicial process because you will be seeing the rules, judicial canons, and the application of the law, in action, via the court filings aka legal briefs.

 Explaining the Docket

 Every court case (legal proceeding, and/or action) is given a case identifier–the docket.
 The docket typically appears on the top of every page of every court filing in that case.
-In some courts its on the bottom.
+In some courts it is on the bottom.
 Don’t ask me why.
 I don’t know why.